-The Honors and Scholars program offers many benefits, both to the students in the program and to the College as a whole.
-The Program allows honors students to go beyond the usual disciplinary boundaries of a subject, to develop individualized approaches to existing classes, and to increase one-on-one interaction with professors.
-Wesleyan and Presidential Scholars also receive benefits for participating in the program such as priority housing in East Hall, priority registration, co-curricular events and opportunities.
-The Honors and Scholars Program also benefits the Virginia Wesleyan community as a whole, by creating a greater awareness of scholarly achievement on campus, providing a model of honor within the community, sponsoring programs that raise the level of intellectual engagement and discourse on campus, and offering professors the chance to develop courses that will excite them as much as they do the students.
+The Honors and Scholars program offers many benefits, both to participating students and to the College as a whole.
+The program allows honors students to go beyond the usual disciplinary boundaries of a subject, to develop individualized approaches to existing classes, and to increase one-on-one interaction with professors.
+Wesleyan and Presidential Scholars also receive benefits for participating in the program, such as priority housing in East Hall, priority registration, co-curricular events and opportunities.
+It also benefits the Virginia Wesleyan community as a whole, by creating a greater awareness of scholarly achievement on campus, providing a model of honor within the community, sponsoring programs that raise the level of intellectual engagement and discourse on campus, and offering professors the chance to develop courses that will excite them as much as they do the students.
 Read more about Virginia Wesleyan scholars in Intellectual Inquirer.

 If you are a potential applicant to Virginia Wesleyan interested in merit-based scholarships, you should contact the Admissions Office to ask about Presidential Scholarships and the Wesleyan Scholarship Competition.

 In addition to Dr. Easter, the Honors and Scholars Program is administered by a committee consisting of one professor from each academic division.
-Professor Sharon Payne (Social Sciences), Dr. Terry Lindvall (Humanitites), and Dr. Margaret Reese (Natural Sciences and Mathematics) comprise the 2012-20013 committee.
+Professor Sharon Payne (Social Sciences), Dr. Terry Lindvall (Humanitites), and Dr. Margaret Reese (Natural Sciences and Mathematics) comprise the 2014-2015 committee.